seekersapp2013/plusome/readme.md

 To delete a post, you will find a delete icon next to any message you post click on that button and you post will be deleted.

 NB: please note that you will not get a notification prompting you and your post will be automatically delted.
 Also, ensure to refresh your browser after this action.

+NB: You can only delete a message you posted.
+You cannot delete a message posted by another user.